Close Menu

 WHAT IS A DEDICATED ACCOUNT FOR PAST DUE SSI PAYMENTS?

-Sometimes, blind children or children with a qualifying disability, like autism spectrum disorder, will receive large past due SSI payment covering more than six months of benefits.
+Sometimes, blind children or children with a disability, like autism spectrum disorder, will receive large past due SSI payment covering more than six months of benefits.
 Usually, these payments must go directly into a separate banking account.
-The SSA calls this a “dedicated account” because funds in this account are only for certain expenses related to the child’s disability.
-The dedicated account must be separate from other bank accounts.
-Except for certain past due payments, no other funds may be put into the dedicated account.
-The SSA does not count money in the dedicated account as a resource.
-They also do not count the interest earned on the money as a resource.
+The SSA calls this a “dedicated account.”
+Because funds in this account are only for certain expenses related to the child.

 The money in the dedicated account can only be used for the following expenses:

-If you knowingly use money from the dedicated account for anything other than the expenses listed above, you must repay us from your own funds.
-If you have questions about dedicated accounts, contact us.
+You must keep a record of all money taken from this account.
+Save the receipts for all items or services bought because the SSA will review these records at least once a year.
+If you use money from the account for anything other than the expenses listed above, then you must repay the SSA from your own funds.
+If you have questions about dedicated accounts, then contact us.

 HOW TO HOLD FUNDS